deklund76/CS506-Multitask-Overlay/README.md

 </br>

 # Testing
+Testing was originally automated using GitLab following the design outlined below.

 Testing will be split into unit tests, integration tests, and system tests.
 For the **Main App** and **Overlay**, unit testing will utilize Mocha and Chai.
 Those will use Cucumber features and Chai for integration and system tests.
 System tests may also utilize Spectron for UI automation.
 Testing for the **Background Process** is still TBD.

 These test should be developed **as features are being developed**.
 Unit tests should be developed whenever a module is implemented, while integration and system tests can be written proactively.
 With Cucumber, we can write tests in plain English and they do not need step definitions until we have the ability to run such tests.
 Because of this, integration and system tests can be written out before the capabilities of those features are even close to done.